The Poe Clan: Collected editions

 The Poe Clan has been collected into seven tankōbon volumes published by Shogakukan under the Flower Comics imprint, with the first volume released on May 28, 1974, and the last volume released on August 11, 1976.
 The Poe Clan was the first shōjo manga Shogakukan ever published in trade paperback format.
 Shogakukan later re-released the entire series in three bunkoban volumes on July 17, 1998, and then again in two wide-ban volumes on November 26, 2007, and December 21, 2007, respectively; and finally, in two "premium edition" volumes released on February 26, 2019.

-Fantagraphics Books licensed the manga for an English-language release in North America, published in two hardcover omnibus volumes translated by Rachel Thorn.
+Fantagraphics Books licensed the original run of the manga for an English-language release in North America, published in two hardcover omnibus volumes translated by Rachel Thorn.
 The first volume was released on August 20, 2019, and the second on September 20, 2022.
+Fantagraphic is slated to begin publishing an English translation of the revival of the series in 2025.
 Internationally, the manga is licensed in Italian by Ronin Manga, Spanish by Ediciones Tomodomo, and Polish by Japonica Polonica Fantastica.

 Audio dramas

 NHK-FM produced a six-part radio drama adaptation of The Poe Clan that aired on the station from January 1 to January 6, 1980.
-The adaptation was directed by Tokio Ōtani from a script written by Jun Takada, with sound effects by Shōichi Haraguchi and Tadashi Iwai, and starred Takarazuka Revue actresses Anna Jun in various male roles and Haruka Kurara as Edgar and in various female roles. produced a radio drama adaptation of the series that aired on the station on October 6, 2007; the drama starred Romi Park as Edgar and Mitsuki Saiga as Alan.
+The adaptation was directed by Tokio Ōtani from a script written by Jun Takada, with sound effects by Shōichi Haraguchi and Tadashi Iwai, and starred Takarazuka Revue actresses Anna Jun in various male roles and Haruka Kurara as Edgar and in various female roles.
+Radio Kansai produced a radio drama adaptation of the series that aired on the station on October 6, 2007; the drama starred Romi Park as Edgar and Mitsuki Saiga as Alan.

 Shogakukan released a series of six audio drama CDs adapting The Poe Clan from December 2007 to May 2008.
 Each volume covered a different generation of the Poe family and starred Romi Park as Edgar, Mitsuki Saiga as Alan, and Yuka Inokuchi as Marybelle.
 The first four volumes also starred Kōji Ishitobi as Baron Portsnell and Yōko Sasaki as Sheila Portsnell.

 The drama CD label E-Star released an audio drama adaptation of The Poe Clan on March 22, 2013.
 It stars Yoshitsugu Matsuoka as Edgar, Takuya Eguchi as Alan, Daisuke Hirakawa as Mathias, Takaya Hashi as Aubin, Toshihiko Seki as Clifford, Kazuma Horie as Robin, and Takurou Nakakuni as a thief.